 Take a look at this comprehensive red wine sweetness chart from Wine Folly.

-Dry whites: Vermentino, Sauvignon Blanc
+- Sauvignon Blanc

 To complicate matters further we need to take a closer look at the alcohol content of wine.

 Although the suggested guideline above will serve you well when selecting wines with a lower sugar content, it isn’t the only aspect to which you should pay attention.

 Reason being, alcohol supplies calories.
 A great many calories.

 So a dry wine with a higher alcohol content (12-15%) may be more caloric than a sweeter one with a lower alcohol percentage (6-9%).
 I recommend selecting wine with an ABV of 9-12%.

-Julie’s blog has been named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2018 by Feedspot.
-So don’t miss out and subscribe to both her newsletter and blog.
+Our nutrition blog has been named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2020 by Feedspot.
+So don’t miss out and subscribe to both the newsletter and blog.